Rugby league in Wales: Media

 BBC Sport own the rights to broadcast a highlights package called the Super League Show which was first broadcast in Wales in 2008.
 Prior to this it had only been broadcast in the North of England.
 Rugby League Raw is not broadcast in Wales despite the BBC owning the rights to do so.
 The BBC covers the Rugby League Challenge Cup from the rounds in which the top clubs enter.

 Highlights of Crusaders games were shown on the rugby union programme ScrumV and their home games can be seen on Y Clwb Rygbi 13 on S4C.
 The BBC covers the Rugby League Challenge Cup from the rounds in which the top clubs enter.

-BBC Radio Five Live and BBC Five Live Sports Extra carry commentary from a selection of Super League matches each week.
+BBC Radio 5 Live and BBC Radio 5 Sports Extra carry commentary from a selection of Super League matches each week.
 GTFM carries a weekly rugby league spot throughout the season on their Saturday afternoon "The Season Ticket" show.

 Live Super League and National Rugby League games are shown on Sky Sports Arena with highlights also being shown on the channel.
 From the 2022 season, 10 live Super League games per season will be shown on Channel 4, the first time the league will be shown on terrestrial television.
 Championship games are shown on Premier Sports, with one game a week being aird.